Badges and Blockcerts

 The atomization of achievement enabled by digital badges is intended to open up new and novel pathways toward larger educational or professional goals.
 Carving up learning and achievement into “bite-size” elements facilitates the pursuit of education beyond traditional 2- and 4-year programs and toward a paradigm of lifelong learning from multiple education and training providers.
 In this way, badges are perfect for low-stakes credentials, or “micro-credentials.”
 While insufficient for situations which require high-stakes validation (such as, for example, verifying a passport at a border), micro-credentials can effectively reward milestones of personal achievement and be combined with other achievements to eventually become important elements of a high-stakes credential.

 In many ways, digital micro-credentials have been an early signal indicating the desire on the part of education providers and employers to digitize all types of credentials.
 However, the security limitations of digital badges have limited the range of appropriate use cases.
 For instance, because badge data and badge display are hosted separately, the display could easily be tampered with.
-This means a badge with false data would still verify.
-Further, because recipients do not cryptographically sign their badges, they can’t really prove ownership of them.
+Further, because recipients do not control any cryptographic keys connected to their badges, they don’t really have technical ownership over of them.
 Despite these limitations, however, the security level provided by Open Badges is appropriate for their intended use cases: micro-credentials documenting small steps along the road of greater achievement.

 In response to the desire for high-stakes credentials in a digital format, the development of Blockcerts began in 2015 as part of a project by the MIT Media Lab.
 The intent was to leverage the power of the blockchain as a global notary for the verification of digital records.
 Formally launched in 2016, all of the reference libraries were published under an MIT open source license, making the code free to use by anyone wanting to build their own applications for issuing, receiving, and verifying Blockcerts.
 Most significantly, the open standard includes an open source Universal Verifier that will verify any Blockcert issued by any institution, anywhere in the world.
 Anyone can use the Blockcerts Universal Verifier at blockcerts.org or spin up their own Universal Verifier from the open-source code available there.

-Rather than using a simple image format, like badges, Blockcerts were designed as software (JSON files) that could embody any type of official record and generate any type of display.
-These records are cryptographically signed by both issuer and recipient and registered on a blockchain for later verification.
+Rather than using a simple image format, like badges, Blockcerts were designed as software (JSON files) that could potentially embody any type of data and generate any type of display.
+These records are cryptographically signed by the issuer, include recipient keys, and are registered on a blockchain for later verification.
 In summary, Blockcerts are fundamentally different from badges by offering the following innovations: